benwebber/packer-post-processor-vhd/README.md

 * `force` (boolean)

     Whether to overwrite a pre-existing VHD file at `output` if it exists.
+Specifying `--force` on the command line has the same effect.
 Defaults to `false`.

 * `keep_input_artifact` (boolean)